-2018 Resolution The Unitarian Church in Westport Annual Meeting
+2018 Resolution The Unitarian Universalist Congregation in Westport Annual Meeting

 WHEREAS the Unitarian Universalist Association (UUA) has taken positions on relevant issues of social justice as an expression of our faith and values and since 1961 has passed 89 resolutions and statements of conscience on sexual justice issues that have largely been in response to public events.
 These statements present a remarkable commitment to sexual justice; and

 WHEREAS sexual harassment, abuse and violence against women is not new.
 What is new is the #MeToo Movement and this moment of women claiming their voices and their agency from those who have hurt them; and

 WHEREAS the courage of women in our congregation who have come forward in the #MeToo worship services and in TUCWomen’s gatherings forcefully remind us of the untold harm that can be caused by sexual misconduct;

 BE IT THEREFORE RESOLVED: That the Unitarian Church in Westport, CT, endorses prophetic preaching and public advocacy on #MeToo issues.
 This includes support for programs of healing and pastoral support for women and girls who have been injured and seek safe and caring circles; and educational programs for all ages and all gender identities that directly address the issues of sexual harassment, abuse and violence in the home, workplaces, the congregation and in the larger community; and